Do you use Excel for SEO? If the answer is “no,” then perhaps you should.

-So instead, I’m going to use the Excel formula =IF to sort it for me.
+Instead, I’ll use the Excel formula =IF to sort it for me.

-The first thing I’m going to do is remove the Ad Group column because I want to search all of them.
+First, I’ll remove the Ad Group column because I want to search all of them.

-Then I’m going to add a “Category” column next to my search volume.
+Then, I’ll add a “Category” column next to my search volume.

 In the first available cell, I’m going to put the word “Tools” and then use the formula:

 Then, when a “tools” keyword is found in the first column (my keyword list), it gets put into the “Tools” category.